-Master of Arts in Counseling Psychology
+Master of Arts in Counseling Psychology (p.
+135)

-Fulfills course work requirements for Marriage and Family Therapist License (MFT) and Licensed Professional Clinical Counselor (LPCC)
+Fulfills course work requirements for Marriage and Family

+Therapy License (MFT) and Licensed Professional Clinical

+Counselor (LPCC)

-Master of Arts in Forensic Psychology
+Master of Arts in Forensic Psychology (p.
+136)

-Dual Master of Arts: Counseling Psychology and Forensic Psychology
+Dual Master of Arts: Counseling Psychology and Forensic Psychology (p.
+136)

-Fulfills course work requirements for Marriage Family Therapist License (MFT) and Licensed Professional Clinical Counselor (LPCC)
+Fulfills course work requirements for Marriage Family Therapy License (MFT) and Licensed Professional Clinical Counselor (LPCC)

-Certificate in Traumatology and Treatment Certificate in Forensic Psychology Certificate in Pastoral Counseling
+Certificate in Traumatology and Treatment (p.
+140)

+Certificate in Forensic Psychology (p.
+140)

+Certificate in Pastoral Counseling (p.
+140)
-Holy Names University offers M.A. programs in (1) Counseling Psychology, (2) Forensic Psychology, and (3) Dual master's in Counseling Psychology and Forensic Psychology, as well as

-Certificates in (1) Traumatology and Treatment; (2) Forensic Psychology; and (3) Pastoral Counseling for persons who want to work professionally in one or more of the diverse fields of counseling.
-Students gain the knowledge and skills necessary to effectively counsel, fully acknowledging the complex diversity of people's lives.
+Holy Names University offers M.A. programs in (1) Counseling Psychology, (2) Forensic Psychology, and (3) Dual Master's in Counseling Psychology and Forensic Psychology, as well as Certificates in (1) Traumatology and Treatment; (2) Forensic Psychology; and (3) Pastoral Counseling for persons who want to work professionally in one or more of the diverse fields of counseling.
+Students gain the knowledge and skills necessary to effectively counsel, fully acknowledging the complex diversity of humans.
 The faculty is made up of clinicians.
 Thus, students are exposed to a wide variety of counseling practices.
 Classes incorporate didactic learning with opportunities for experiential practice via written exercises, case studies, simulations, and field work.
 Integration of learning is fostered by scholarly papers and reflection journals.
 Graduates will be able to demonstrate clinical competence and clear understanding of professional responsibilities.

 Counseling Psychology students reflect a rich diversity of age, culture, religion and spirituality.
-Valuing differences is a hall-mark of effective, compassionate counseling, and the program strives to foster students' intellectual and ethical development focusing on respect for all people.
+Valuing differences is a hallmark of effective, compassionate counseling, and the program strives to foster students' intellectual and ethical development focusing on respect for all people.
 Holy Names Counseling Psychology programs are appropriate for individuals whose own levels of ethical and psychological development enable them to have high regard for all human beings, especially those different from themselves.